 Soon demantoids were being incorporated in some of the finest jewelry ever created.
 The famous court jeweler Fabergé used demantoids in his jewelry and made it a very popular gemstone.
 At the end of the 19th century there was a true 'demantoid fever' infecting all of Europe.
-The Edwardian and Belle Epoque jewelery periods were literally punctuated by demantoid garnets.
+The Edwardian and Belle Epoque jewelry periods were literally punctuated by demantoid garnets.
 Unfortunately, Russian gem production was effectively halted by the Bolshevik Revolution in 1917.
 Personal adornment was no longer a priority and the Urals began to produce more industrial products, especially at the onset of World War II when they primarily produced war machinery.

 This andradite garnet which is usually bright yellowish-green is one of the highest priced gemstones one can find, especially when it has the rare and intense grass green color which rivals emerald.
-It has a very high brilliancy and has a high dispersion, which adds to the beauty of the hue.
-It has a relative high refractive index, reasonable hardness and a vitreous to adamantine luster.
+It has a very high brilliancy and a high dispersion, which adds to the beauty of the hue.
+It has a relatively high refractive index, reasonable hardness and a vitreous to adamantine luster.

 Two major districts in Russia within the Central Ural Mountains have historically produced demantoid.
 The Nizhniy Tagil district, near Elizavetinskoye, contains placer deposits along the Bobravka River and the primary deposit at the head of the Bobrovka River, which is also the source of the placer deposits.
-The Sissertsk district at Kladovka and Korkodin there are a primary deposits.
+The Sissertsk district at Kladovka and Korkodin are primary deposits.
 In addition, there are five river placers in the region.
 There are also some new discoveries in the Arctic Urals that have not been fully explored and examined.
 Mining in these areas has been sporadic and often only as a by-product of platinum and gold mining.
 Since 1915 most of the demantoid has been mined by private, illegal miners or by locals picking over the tailings piles.
 Namibia has also been producing some demantoid, but not with the same vibrant color as the Ural deposits.

-|Color||Brownish and Yellowish-Green to Grass Green and Black|
+|Color:||Brownish and Yellowish-Green to Grass Green and Black|

-|Refractive Index||ca. 1.89|
+|Refractive Index:||ca. 1.89|

-|Family||Garnet - Andradite Species|
+|Family:||Garnet - Andradite Species|

-|Similar stones||Demantoid may be Confused with Tsavorite Garnet, Peridot, Emerald, Diopside and Tourmaline|
+|Similar Stones:||Demantoid may be Confused with Tsavorite Garnet, Peridot, Emerald, Diopside and Tourmaline|

-|Treatments||Demantoids can be Heated to Improve their Color|
+|Treatments:||Demantoids can be Heated to Improve their Color|

-|Ultrasonic cleaning||Not Safe|
+|Ultrasonic Cleaning:||Not Safe|

-|Steam cleaning||Not Safe|
+|Steam Cleaning:||Not Safe|

-|Chemical attact||Not Safe|
+|Chemical Attack:||Not Safe|

-|Heat sensitivity||Not Safe|
+|Heat Sensitivity:||Not Safe|